-Available-for-sale financial assets include equity instrument of LLC "Gazeks-Management" in the total amount of RR 3,149 million at 30 June 2015 that was received in settlement for accounts receivable in October 2013 (31 December 2014: RR 3,149 million).
+Available-for-sale financial assets include equity instrument of LLC "Gazeks-Management" in the amount of RR 3,149 million at 30 June 2016 that was received in settlement for accounts receivable in October 2013 (31 December 2015: RR 3,149 million).

-Management assessed the level of the Company's influence on LLC "Gazeks-Management", and concluded that despite holding 33,3% of shares the Company has no significant influence due to the following factors:
+Management assessed the level of the Company's influence on LLC "Gazeks-Management", and concluded that despite holding 33.3% of shares the Company has no significant influence due to the following factors:

-- PJSC "Mosenergo" does not have any representative in the LLC "Gazeks-Management" Board of Directors and does not have a right to appoint them; - PJSC "Mosenergo" does not participate in LLC "Gazeks-Management" policy-making decisions and does not have a right to participate in such policy-making decisions; - There are no material transactions between the Group and LLC "Gazeks-Management", there is no interchange of personnel between the two companies and there is no sharing of technical information between the companies.
+- PJSC "Mosenergo" does not have any representative in the LLC "Gazeks-Management" Board of Directors and does not have a right to appoint them; - •PJSC "Mosenergo" does not participate in LLC "Gazeks-Management" policy-making decisions including participate in managerial decisions; - There are no material transactions between the Group and LLC "Gazeks-Management", there is no interchange of personnel between the two companies and there is no sharing of technical information between the companies.